hibbitts-design/docsify-this/docs/README.md

 5. Select the page options you want (e.g. Docsify Sidebar) and tap the **View as Standalone Page** button to view your Markdown file as a web page for sharing or embedding

+Now that the template files are located on your own GitHub account, modify their content to fit your needs.

 <div class="row">

 <div class="docsifythiscolumn35" >